SS Bovic

 SS Bovic was a steamship built by Harland and Wolff in Belfast for the White Star Line.

 History

 A sister ship to the Naronic, the ship was launched on 28 June 1892, completed on 22 August 1892 and began her maiden voyage on 26 August 1892, sailing from Liverpool to New York City.
 The ship was intended for the Atlantic cattle trade and able to carry about 1,050 cattle on the upper main deck and had special accommodation for horses amidships.
-Designed to carry livestock with a small number of passengers, she was later converted into a passenger ship.
+She was designed to carry livestock, but with capacity for twelve passengers.

+On 4 August 1900, Bovic was docked at Pier 49 at New York Harbor, adjacent to the White Star Line's flagship Oceanic, when a major fire broke out in one of her cargo holds, which threatened to spread to Oceanic.
+The fire was eventually brought under control before it could spread.

-In February 1914, all four of her masts were cut down to the height of her funnels so she could pass under the Manchester canal bridges.
+In February 1914, she was seconded onto a new cargo service from the Port of Manchester to New York, and this required all four of her masts to be cut down to the height of her funnels so she could pass under the bridges of the Manchester Ship Canal.